macork/GPCERF_spatial/cran-comments.md

 - The example in the estimate_cref_nngp function takes longer than 5s to execute.
 Thanks for pointing that out.
 I replaced \dontrun{} with \donttest{}.

+- Also made sure that only one thread is used in the examples and tests.

 Best regards,